NOAA-GSL/VxIngest/gsd_sql_to_cb/README.md

 Ingest documents can be backed up with a utility in the scripts/VX_ingest_utilities directory... save_ingest_docs_to_csv.sh
-This utility requires a backup directory which is nominally VXingest/gsd_sql_to_cb/ingest_backup.
+This utility requires a backup directory which is nominally VXingest/gsd_sql_to_cb/ingest_backup, and a server name.
 The utility will backup all the currently defined ingest documents based on the id pattern "MD.*:ingest".
 #####Alternatively for personal backups:
 you can use the document export and import utility on the couchbase UI.